 Many Americans have complicated financial circumstances that prevent consideration by traditional lenders.
 Flexible underwriting makes it possible for even very low-income consumers to acquire homes and income-generating properties.
 Non-traditional underwriting may also provide the assistance many foreign nationals and non-permanent residents need.

 Quontic offers loan programs which accept alternative income and/or credit documentation.
 Quontic finds many aspiring low-income borrowers to be savers.
 Often, they don’t meet standard debt-to-income (DTI) criteria but can pull together substantial down-payments and fund reserves to meet additional requirements.

 Quontic also accepts gifted equity from family and uses prospective rental income cash flow from the subject property for loan qualification purposes.

 Flexible Loan Programs

-Quontic’s Community Development Loan program is perfect for self-employed, low-income, or other consumers who can’t provide standard income documentation (W-2’s, pay stub, tax returns, etc.).
+Quontic’s non-traditional mortgage program is perfect for self-employed, low-income, or other consumers who can’t provide standard income documentation (W-2’s, pay stub, tax returns, etc.).

 A High DTI, up to 100%, family gifts, and future rental income/cash-flow are acceptable for non-owner-occupied income-producing properties.
 Flexible lending makes credit work for families who share housing with multiple generations or pool resources to achieve property ownership.